Amiele2006/FlexiProject/README.md

 ## Flexi Project

 This is a BMI calculator that helps user's get their bmi while giving them exercise pr diet tips.
-You can view the deplpyedproject here : https://flexiproject-q0df.onrender.com/
+You can view the deployed project here : https://flexiproject-q0df.onrender.com/

 ## Installation

-Instructions for installing your project and getting it set up locally.
-Example:
+Instructions for installing my project and getting it set up locally.

 1. Clone the repo:
    `git clone https://github.com/Amiele2006/FlexiProject.git`